What happens if I miss a dose (Erbitux)?

 What should I avoid while receiving cetuximab (Erbitux)?

-Avoid exposure to sunlight or artificial UV rays (sunlamps or tanning beds) while you are receiving cetuximab and for at least 2 months after your treatment ends.
-Cetuximab can make your skin more sensitive to sunlight and sunburn may result.
-Use a sunscreen (minimum SPF 15) and wear protective clothing if you must be out in the sun.
+Avoid exposure to sunlight or tanning beds while you are receiving cetuximab and for at least 2 months after your treatment ends.
+Cetuximab can make you sunburn more easily.
+Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.

 What other drugs will affect cetuximab (Erbitux)?